Gilbert T. Sewall: Early life and career

 A native of Los Angeles, California, Sewall is a 1967 graduate of the University of California, Berkeley, and holds advanced degrees from Brown University in history and Columbia University in journalism.

 From 1970 to 1978 Sewall was an instructor of history at Phillips Academy, Andover, where he taught American history and founded the school's economics and art history programs.
 He introduced water polo to the school as a team sport and was its first coach.
 Sewall was later education editor at Newsweek magazine where he won national prizes for articles on testing and textbooks.

-Sewall has been on the adjunct faculties of New York University and Boston University, and a research associate at the Institute of Politics and Philosophy of Education at Teachers College, Columbia University.
-Sewall has been Fellow of the National Humanities Center and a Kenan Fellow at the American Academy in Rome, where he has also twice been a visiting scholar.
-From 1989, he was director of the American Textbook Council, an independent textbook and curriculum review organization.
-He is an affiliated scholar with the Huntington Library in San Marino, California.
+Sewall has been on the adjunct faculties of New York University and Boston University, and was a research associate at the Institute of Politics and Philosophy of Education at Teachers College, Columbia University.
+Sewall has been a Fellow of the National Humanities Center and a Kenan Fellow at the American Academy in Rome, where he has also twice been a visiting scholar.
+From 1989, he was director of the American Textbook Council, an independent textbook and curriculum review organization, and an affiliated scholar with the Huntington Library in San Marino, California.

 Sewall is a former member of the Publishing Research Quarterly and Phi Delta Kappan editorial boards.
 He was on the Committee on the Use of Volunteers in Schools of the National Research Council in 1990 and the Executive Committee of the National Council for History Standards from 1992 to 1994.